ktangsali/physicsnemo-sym/docs/user_guide/advanced/parametrized_simulations.rst

    Three Fin geometry after optimization

-:numref:`table-parameterized1` represents the computed pressure drop and peak temperature for the OpenFOAM single geometry and Modulus Sym single and parameterized geometry runs.
+:numref:`table-parameterized1` represents the computed pressure drop and peak temperature for the OpenFOAM single geometry and PhysicsNeMo Sym single and parameterized geometry runs.
 It is evident that the results for the parameterized model are close to those of a single geometry model, showing its good accuracy.

 .. _table-parameterized1:

-.. table:: A comparison for the OpenFOAM and Modulus Sym results
+.. table:: A comparison for the OpenFOAM and PhysicsNeMo Sym results
    :align: center

    +-----------------------+-----------------+------------+-----------------+